 The Brady Bunch premiered back in 1969, and today it's still considered a television classic.
-But although there have been countless memoirs, movies, and tell-all books about the sitcom, most fans still don't know the real drama that happened on set, like what really happened to Tiger the dog or the reason why Robert Reed (Mike Brady) fought with producers.
+Although there have been countless memoirs, movies, and even a spinoff, most fans still don't know the real drama that took place on set — like what really happened to Tiger the dog, or the reason why Robert Reed (Mike Brady) fought with producers.

-Last year the entire cast reunited on the Today show to talk about the show and how it still resonates with people today.
-“What you have on The Brady Bunch is something you’re not going to see these days, which is a family where the parents and the kids respect each other," Susan Olsen, who played Cindy Brady, said.
-"Today the formula is get the parents out of the show for the kids shows."
+In May 2017, the entire cast reunited on the TODAY show to talk about the series and how it still resonates with people.
+“What you have on The Brady Bunch is something you’re not going to see these days, which is a family where the parents and the kids respect each other," said Susan Olsen, who played Cindy Brady.
+"Today, the formula is get the parents out of the show for the kids' shows."

 The cast also spoke about Florence Henderson, who played Carol Brady and passed away in 2016.
 "Everyone she met felt better about themselves and about the world around them after having spent a moment with Florence," Christopher Knight (Peter Brady) said.
 "She was a mentor, a friend.
 We learned from her," added Barry Williams (Greg Brady).
 "We learned how to interact with the public.
 She was so gracious with her fans, and we all learned how to do that graciously.
 Mostly she loved to make people laugh.
 You probably know that if you've been in her space."